Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics: Introduction

-In this paper, we focus on the hypothetical CaC compound as a potential \bfp magnetic system and apply density functional calculations to investigate its structural and magnetic properties in six different structures: cubic rock-salt (RS), cesium chloride (B2) and ZB and hexagonal wurtzite (WZ), NiAs (NA) and anti-NiAs (NA*) structures.
-The NA* structure is made by permuting Ni and As in the NA structure.
-The natural compound of Ca and C is CaC$_2$ that is a nonmagnetic insulator and crystallizes in the rock-salt structure in which C$_2^{2-}$ dimers and Ca$^{2+}$ ions occupy the 4a and 4b wyckoff positions.\cite{cac2} Understanding the \bfp ferromagnetism in the hypothetical CaC compound may provide new opportunities for developing ferromagnetic carbon nanostructures.
+In this paper, we focus on the hypothetical CaC compound as a potential $p$ magnetic system and apply density functional calculations to investigate its structural, magnetic, and dynamical properties in seven different structures: monoclinic CrB (B33), cubic rock-salt (RS), CsCl (B2) and ZB, and hexagonal wurtzite (WZ), NiAs (NA) and anti-NiAs (NA*) structures.
+The NA* structure is made by permuting the Ni and As atoms in the NA structure.
+Since many alkaline earth silicide and germanide compounds, like CaSi and CaGe, crystalize in the CrB type lattice \cite{b33, b33-2, b33-3}, this structure was included in our search for the stable structure of CaC (See Fig.~\ref{b33-cac2}.).
+The well-known compound of Ca and C is CaC$_2$ that is a nonmagnetic insulator and crystallizes in the rock-salt structure in which C$_2^{2-}$ dimers and Ca$^{2+}$ ions occupy the 4a and 4b Wyckoff positions (See Fig.~\ref{b33-cac2}.) \cite{cac2}.
+Understanding the $p$ ferromagnetism in the hypothetical CaC compound may provide new opportunities for developing ferromagnetic carbon based nano-structures.

 After reviewing our computational methods in the next section, the structural and magnetic properties of all selected CaC structures will be discussed in section III.
-Then various properties of the exchange interaction in CaC compound will be analyzed in section IV.
-Next, the phonon spectra of the systems will be presented to investigate the dynamical stability and elastic properties of the CaC structures.
+Then the phonon spectra of the systems will be presented to investigate the dynamical stability and elastic properties of the CaC structures.
 Our conclusions are presented in the last section.